 2. A maximum of 15 credit hours may be taken in a discipline that offers a master’s degree when the student does a master’s project (3 credits).

 3. A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 4. A maximum of 15 credit hours may be taken at another accredited institution.
-This coursework must conform to the limitations stated in 2 and 3 (above) and must have prior approval of the principal adviser.
-See Transfer Credit policy.
+This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy (http://ecatalog.buffalostate.edu/graduate/academic-requirements/transfer-credit), and have the prior approval of the principal adviser.

 5. Only grades of B or better will be accepted as transfer credit.
 An official transcript showing transfer credit must be submitted to the Graduate School.

 6. Coursework (including transfer credit) must be completed within the six-year period immediately preceding the date of completion of the program.

 7. A maximum of 6 credit hours of independent study may be included in the program.